23 July 2021

 For current high school students (must be 16+) interested in journalism, media and culture, and any discipline in the humanities or social and behavioural sciences.

 The Pre-University Honours Programme in Journalism is an excellent opportunity for high school students who are considering a future in journalism, and also for those who want to learn essential critical thinking and communication skills.
-Students will experience studying in a competitive, international environment at the Graduate School of Social Sciences of the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.

 on course website